 Strange Attractors, the title image (see above) features a fox running through, maybe, a tear in the universe?
 From death into life?
 Through elements?
 He is running towards two rabbits, who appear impassive.
 This painting is about bravely facing chaos and change.
 Strange Attractors is a phrase from Chaos Theory that refers to elements that create flux in flowing systems bringing about random change, like a tree falling in a river.
 The fox is change, change is inevitable, and we are the rabbits.
 How will we meet Change when it comes?

-As a final note, I want to share with you that last summer I did locate my birth father through 23 and Me, and also found a brother and sister.
+As a final note, I want to share with you that in 2018 I did locate my birth father through 23 and Me, and also found a brother and sister.
 It turns out my father wasn’t a Pirate Lord or Falcon Master after all.
 He was an architect, and his parents came from Romania.
 I met my “new” siblings last year, but my birth-father passed away in 1982.
-That part of my tale is now complete.
+That part of my story is now complete.

-Thank you to Enchanted Studio Props for giving me the opportunity to share my story (stories) and thank you to the wonderful and supportive Artists, Set Decorators and Art Lovers who came to hear me talk.
+Thank you to Enchanted Studio Props for giving me the opportunity to share my stories, and thank you to the wonderful and supportive Artists, Set Decorators and Art Lovers who came to hear me talk.